pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

 > **Note:**
 >
 > In this document, the server address specified in `cdc cli` commands is `server=http://127.0.0.1:8300`.
-When you use the command, replace the address with your actual PD address.
+When you use the command, replace the address with your actual TiCDC Server address.

 ## TiCDC replication interruptions